Montrose, Pennsylvania: History

 Montrose was laid out in 1812 in an area of Pennsylvania historically associated with the Indigenous Susquehannock people.
 The first non-Indigenous settler in 1800 was a Revolutionary War officer, Captain Bartlett Hinds, who traveled from Long Island, NY with his stepson, Isaac Post.
 Upon seeing the area's natural beauty and potential, he returned to NY to bring his family to Pennsylvania.
 Among other settlers were the descendants of Sir Peter Warren, Knight Vice Admiral on England's Royal Fleet.
 Upon retirement, he was given the land by grateful American soldiers.

 The first courthouse was built a year later, and Montrose was incorporated as a borough from part of Bridgewater Township on March 29, 1824.
-Its name is a portmanteau incorporating mont, the French word for “mountain”, and Rose, for Dr. L. R. Rose, a prominent citizen.
+Prominent area citizens Capt.
+B. Hinds and Dr. Robert H. Rose collaborated to name Montrose after a town in Scotland.

 The traditional older industries included creameries and the manufacturing of cut glass, boxes, sawing machinery, lumber, etc. The area of Montrose is notable for its many quarry sites.
 A type of rock that is indigenous to this area is called blue stone.
 In 1900, 1,827 people lived there, and in 1910, 1,914 people resided there.

 Montrose was incorporated as a town and seat of Susquehanna County in 1824, but families began immigrating to the area in the mid-18th century, primarily from areas along the Connecticut River Valley (western Connecticut, Massachusetts, and Vermont).
 The American Revolution dramatically changed the political and built environments of New England.
 After the war, there was pent-up land hunger and many residents wanted some of the affordable land in Pennsylvania.
 When settlers arrived in what is now Susquehanna County they found rolling hills, clear lakes, and mountain streams with an abundance of natural resources such as timber and bluestone.
 In a very short period of time, the first families built Montrose in the style of their home New England towns: large colonial style houses surrounding churches, and both centered on a main street.
 A town “green” adjacent to the courthouse was the commons, or place for community events.

 Montrose played a significant role in the Northern Trail of the Underground Railroad: "During the 1840s, the anti-slavery ideology prevailing in Susquehanna County took a decidedly radical turn.